lizzieinvancouver/climatehazards/analyses/input/phenofit/_READMEphenofit.txt

 	Quercus_robur_ADuputie.species

 On 15 April I deleted what was here (as we switched sites -- I kept the R figures though) and updated to new data.

+On 13 Nov 2025, I confirmed querob_19512020/ is the DuputieChuine parameter set.